kgateway-dev/kgateway/test/kubernetes/e2e/load_balancing_tests.md

 This did not scale well because different domains had a different amount of tests.
 Therefore, we noticed that it would take some test clusters twice as long to complete the tests as others.

 ### What is our current strategy?
 Our current strategy is to group tests by runtime.
+This allows us to easily move tests between clusters as necessary, following the Kubernetes mantra "cattle, not pets".

 Each file is provided a build tag: